Here’s what to look for in a good jumper, and which jumper you NEED to buy!

 Finally, this seat sits up very tall.
 If your child is average height or shorter, you’ll need to put a book or box under them so that their toes can touch.
 That was almost a deal-breaker for me, but then I looked at how cute it was and all the other pros, and I was willing to overlook this.

-The Merry Muscles Ergonomic Jumper is a really good choice for a doorway jumper.
-It’s safer for baby than most other options because it keeps their little bodies aligned properly and it also has an overhead hoop that helps keep them from banging into the doorway.
-Can’t beat a door jumper that was developed and created by an occupational therapist.
+The Graco Doorway Bumper Jumper is a really good choice for a doorway jumper.
+It’s safer for baby than most other options because it keeps their little bodies aligned properly and it also has a play tray that helps keep them from banging themselves into the doorway.
+Can’t beat a door jumper that is mark-free for the door frame!

 - Ergonomic seat design places weight on baby’s bum and thighs, not the hips or vital organs

-- Soft cotton canvas material can be washed when needed
+- Seat pad material can be washed when needed or wiped clean

 - Easy to take down and store